Etosha, Himba & Skeleton

 You will be collected from your accommodation within the Windhoek city limits at 07:15 and transferred to Chameleon Headquarters for a short pre-departure meeting.

 Onwards to our overnight destination at Mt.
 Etjo campsite, which is located adjacent to the private Okonjati Game Reserve.
-After making camp and preparing lunch, we will drive the three kilometres to the lodge, where there will be time to explore the grounds and have a dip in the pool.
+After setting up camp and preparing lunch, we will drive the three kilometres to the lodge, where we will have time to explore the grounds and take a dip in the pool.

-The lodge is built in an attractive Moroccan style, with red terracotta buildings and abundant palm trees and lawns.
-Around the lodge, and throughout the Okonjati reserve, rainwater dams have been built creating, after good rains, many large pools and small lakes.
+The lodge is built in an attractive Moroccan style, featuring red terracotta buildings, abundant palm trees, and lush lawns.
+Around the lodge, and throughout the Okonjati reserve, rainwater dams have been built, creating, after good rains, many large pools and small lakes.
 Around the main lodge area, the lake is extensive and supports a small population of hippopotamus.
-The habitat that these huge ‘water cows’ enjoy at the lodge is artificial, as hippos do not occur naturally in this semidesert region of Namibia.
+The habitat that these giant ‘water cows’ enjoy at the lodge is artificial, as hippos do not occur naturally in this semidesert region of Namibia.
 It does, however, offer us the privilege of perhaps seeing and photographing this iconic African species without having to travel many kilometres to the far north of Namibia.

-Time for our first game drive, we meet our local guide and climb aboard open game viewing vehicles for our, about three hour, excursion into the reserve.
-The reserve is big 36,000 hectares, (nearly 90,000 acres), and it is as abundant in magnificent scenery as it is in wildlife.
-The overall terrain is dotted with truly huge copper red and grey termite mounds and is rich in native vegetation, dominated by Vachellia, (formally Acacia), thorn scrub and standing mopani trees.
-Okonjati reserve is largely free of invasive vegetation, thanks in part to the healthy appetites of the resident pachyderms and other shrub browsing species found here.
-This allows for areas of open and semi open grassland savanna, crisscrossed with many dry streams and riverbeds.
+Time for our first game drive, we meet our local guide and climb aboard open game viewing vehicles for our about three-hour excursion into the reserve.
+The reserve is big, 36,000 hectares (nearly 90,000 acres), and it is as abundant in magnificent scenery as it is in wildlife.
+The overall terrain is dotted with truly massive copper, red and grey termite mounds and is rich in native vegetation, dominated by Vachellia (formerly Acacia), thorn scrub and standing mopani trees.
+Okonjati Reserve is mainly free of invasive vegetation, thanks in part to the healthy appetites of the resident pachyderms and other shrub-browsing species found here.
+This allows for areas of open and semi-open grassland savanna, crisscrossed with many dry streams and riverbeds.
 Perfect for the game and perfect for us, as the open landscape makes game viewing and photography a pleasure.

-We are hoping for Big Game, elephant and rhino in particular, but we are also watching out for giraffe and other, smaller species as well.
-Springbok, wildebeest, impala, and kudzu are numerous, but also mammals like warthog, steenbok and Damara dik dik are all waiting to be spotted by sharp eyes.
-In the bush and around the seasonal waterholes, the game and birdlife is abundant.
+We are hoping for the Big Five, specifically elephant and rhino, but we are also keeping an eye out for giraffe and other smaller species.
+Springbok, wildebeest, impala and kudu are numerous, but also mammals like warthog, steenbok, and Damara dik dik are all waiting to be spotted by sharp eyes.
+In the bush and around the seasonal waterholes, the game and birdlife are abundant.

-Not to be outdone by the wildlife, the scenery remains dominant.
-Pristine bush under truly iconic African Big Sky’s and with a backdrop of towering red and grey sandstone massive.
+Not to be outdone by the wildlife, the scenery remains the dominant feature.
+Pristine bush under truly iconic African Big Skies with a backdrop of towering red and grey sandstone.
 It doesn’t get much better than this.
-Around sunset, we will stop for some refreshments before returning to the lodge and then heading back to our campsite, and dinner tonight will be cooked by our guide over an open fire.
+Around sunset, we will stop for refreshments before returning to the lodge and then heading back to our campsite.
+Dinner tonight will be cooked by our guide over an open fire.

 We are not done yet, though!

-After dinner, we headed back to the lodge to watch some resident lions enjoy their evening meal.
+After dinner, we headed back to the lodge to watch some of the resident lions enjoy their evening meal.
 These Big Cats are permanent residents at Mt.
-Etjo and have their own large secure enclosure where they live and where they can hunt naturally.
-From a secure hide that offers a close-up view, we can watch and photograph these magnificent cats as they arrive to enjoy the extra snack that is laid out for them.
+Etjo and have their own large, secure enclosure where they live and hunt naturally.
+From a safe hide that offers a close-up view, we can watch and photograph these magnificent cats as they arrive to enjoy the extra snack that is laid out for them.

 Accommodation: Twin share tents, shared ablution at campsite